 Players that feel blocking is wrong are missing out.
-Because euchre such a fast moving game teams need every advantage they can get.
-Whenever the right is turned up and your partner, in the 1st seat, passes, he is giving you information.
-It's up to you to use this information wisely.
+Because euchre such a fast-moving game teams need every advantage they can get to win.
+Whenever a right is turned up and your partner, in the first seat, passes, he is giving you information.
+He is saying 'he has a lone stopped' It is up to you to use this information wisely.
 For example, if you hold a strong hand in the turned-up suit you should be naming trump.
 All that you need are a couple of trump and an ace or two.

 Let's say your partner, as the dealer, turns down the jack of clubs.
-1st seat passes, and you bid in hearts.
-Now 1st seat leads the ace of clubs.
-Even though you are void in clubs you throw off a junk card, giving your partner a chance to trump in.
-Just knowing that your partner will almost always pick up a jack, except when he is void in that suit, makes this a high percentage play.
-Also, by showing this void to your partner, they now have a lead-back suit that they know you will be able to trump.
+First seat passes, and you bid in hearts.
+Now first seat leads the ace of clubs.
+Even though you are void in clubs, you throw off a junk card, giving your partner a chance to trump in.
+Just knowing that your partner will always pick up a jack, except when they are void in that suit, makes this a high percentage play.
+Also, When they show they are void, you as the partner, now have a lead-back suit that you know they will be able to trump.

 * When your partner throws off a suit on your lead he is asking you to lead back that suit.

-* When your partner is the dealer and has already had the opportunity to create a void, he is asking for something completely different.
+* When your partner is the dealer and has already had the opportunity to create a void, he is asking for a different lead back

 * When your partner, as dealer, turns down a jack he is most likely void in that suit.